char-adadev/react-chatlog/project-docs/setup.md

 ## Setup

-After forking and cloning this repo you must run `yarn install` in the project directory.
+After forking and cloning this repo you must run `npm install` or `npm i` in the project directory.
 This will download and install all of the necessary node modules required by the project.
-After that finishes successfully, run `yarn start` to begin the local development server.
+After that finishes successfully, run `npm run dev` to begin the local development server.

+### Testing with Vite

+To run tests for an application that uses Vite, you will need to install the VSCode extension called **"Vitest" by Zixuan Chen** from the [Extenstions Marketplace](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer).
+After downloading you will need to restart VSCode.